 At Deakin, construction management and architecture students work together.
 This unique multidisciplinary approach to learning gives our graduates an industry advantage – experience working with allied professions, just like you will in the real world.

 Fast-track your degree

-The Bachelor of Construction Management (Honours) is professionally accredited by industry.
-It is recognised for practice in over 50 countries, providing a global passport for work in this field in Australia and overseas.
+The Bachelor of Construction Management (Honours) is professionally accredited by Australian Institute of Building (AIB), Australian Institute of Quantity Surveyors (AIQS), Chartered Institute of Building (CIOB) and Royal Institution of Chartered Surveyors (RICS).
+Plus, it’s recognised for practice in over 50 countries, providing a global passport for work in this field in Australia and overseas.